nx-lr/32chars-js/README.md

 ## Disclaimer

-This program is meant to be used for experimental purposes: for hashing and encoding text and code to protect private work. **This program shall not be used for malicious purposes, I do not hold any responsibility for any damage caused.**
+**This program is only meant for education and experimentation and shall not be used for any malicious purposes other than to obfuscate *private* work.**

 ## Introduction